-In conclusion, PCV20 had a substantially higher coverage of all-cause CAP in adults compared to PCV13 (11.7% versus 7.3%) for age group 18-59 years with ≥1 comorbidity and 12.6% versus 7.7% for age group ≥60 years.
-Our data show i) no evidence of a decline of PCV13 serotypes in all-cause CAP between 2013-2019 mainly due to a persistently high proportion of serotype 3 suggesting no meaningful effect of childhood PCV13 vaccination on PCV13 coverage in pneumonia in adults during this time period and ii) that the gap in the coverage between PCV20 and PPV23 was small and did not increase over the entire observation time.
-The presented data may be of use for modelling impact of pneumococcal vaccines and may contribute to informed decision making of vaccination committees.
+In conclusion, PCV20 had a substantially higher coverage of all-cause CAP in adults compared to PCV13 (11.7% versus 7.3% for age group 18-59 years with \geq 1 comorbidity and 12.6% versus 7.7% for age group \geq 60 years).
+Our data show: 1) no decline of PCV13 serotypes in all-cause CAP between 2013-2019 mainly due to a persistently high proportion of serotype 3, suggesting no meaningful effect of childhood PCV13 vaccination on PCV13 coverage in pneumonia in adults during this time period; and 2) that the gap in the coverage between PCV20 and PPV23 was small and did not increase over the entire observation time.
+The presented data may be of use for modelling impact of pneumococcal vaccines and may contribute to informed decision-making of vaccination committees.